-- On Macintosh hosts, functionality is limited when using AirPort (the Mac's wireless networking) for Host Interface Networking.
+- On Macintosh hosts, functionality is limited when using AirPort (the Mac's wireless networking) for bridged networking.
 Currently, VirtualBox supports only IPv4 over AirPort.
-For other protocols such as IPv6 and IPX, you must choose a wired interface. - On Linux hosts, functionality is limited when using wireless interfaces for Host Interface Networking.
+For other protocols such as IPv6 and IPX, you must choose a wired interface. - On Linux hosts, functionality is limited when using wireless interfaces for bridged networking.
 Currently, VirtualBox supports only IPv4 over wireless.
-For other protocols such as IPv6 and IPX, you must choose a wired interface.

-Also, setting the MTU to less than 1500 bytes on wired interfaces provided by the sky2 driver on the Marvell Yukon II EC Ultra Ethernet NIC is known to cause packet losses under certain conditions.

-• On Solaris hosts, there is no support for using wireless interfaces.
+For other protocols such as IPv6 and IPX, you must choose a wired interface. - Also, setting the MTU to less than 1500 bytes on wired interfaces provided by the sky2 driver on the Marvell Yukon II EC Ultra Ethernet NIC is known to cause packet losses under certain conditions. - On Solaris hosts, there is no support for using wireless interfaces.
 Filtering guest traffic using IPFilter is also not completely supported due to technical restrictions of the Solaris networking subsystem.
 These issues would be addressed in a future release of OpenSolaris.

-With VirtualBox 2.0.4 and above, it is possible to use Crossbow Virtual Network Interfaces (VNICs) with Host Interface Networking, but with the following caveats:
+With VirtualBox 2.0.4 and above, it is possible to use Crossbow Virtual Network Interfaces (VNICs) with bridged networking, but with the following caveats:

-- A VNIC cannot be shared between multiple guest network interfaces, i.e. each guest network interface must have it's own, exclusive VNIC. - The VNIC and the guest network interface that uses the VNIC must be assigned identical MAC addresses.
+- A VNIC cannot be shared between multiple guest network interfaces, i.e. each guest network interface must have its own, exclusive VNIC. - The VNIC and the guest network interface that uses the VNIC must be assigned identical MAC addresses.